 What are anti-viruses anyway?
 A lot of times, people would ask me which one I recommend, I would answer that I don't know.
 I don't use one.
 Other times I would be telling people that they are useless and they would say, that's because you did not try AVG.

 An antivirus is a software that compares your files to a large list of blacklisted application.
-Although the company advertises the large number of threats they can protect you against, what really matters is how up to date it is.
+Although the company advertises the large number of threats they can protect you against, what really matters is how up to date their list is.

 There were many occasions in the past when I was infected while the antivirus was running.
 It did not make a peep, it did not show a notification.
 Well, maybe my list was not up to date.